XplosiON1232/discord-snippets/README.md

 # Discord Snippets
-Useful and fun javascript snippets for Discord
+Useful and fun javascript snippets for Discord!
+Warning!
+It's always very important to make sure all scripts you paste into the Discord console are safe and not malicious, certain scripts can steal your credentials!
+Please cautious!
+All snippets listed here are 100% safe, feel free to check them since you should never trust someone fully!

 ## Useful snippets
 ### Enable Developer Tools